BASENJI AFRICA DOG

 Basenjis beloved pets in the Ancient Egypt Stele des Iti

-Curtesy Museo Antichita Egiziedi Torino
+Courtesy Museo Antichita Egiziedi Torino

 Narratives out of Africa

-In some areas of Africa it is believed that dogs including Basenjis stole " The Fire " fro the gods.
-In some African tribes they are known as " talking dogs " or " witches dogs ".
-Dogs, including Basenjis, have always been used as sacrifices in ritual ceremonies.
 The more Basenjis that are owned by the Medicine man, the stronger his powers and healing skills.
 Basenjis were sacrificed in their rituals up to date.
 Some documents never written down until much later mention Basenjis ending up in the cooking pot if it did not measure up to hunting quality.
-With the downfall of Ancient Egypt, knowledge about Basenji Type Dogs disappeared.
+With the downfall of Ancient Egypt, knowledge about Basenjis disappeared.
+They were rediscovered in modern age.

 Rituals